evanmj/calzone/README.md

 ==========
-pisecurity
+calzone
 ==========

-NOTE:  This code is not complete and does not fully work yet!!!
+calzone - A free, web enabled home alarm system for the raspberry pi, etc.

 See the wiki on github for more up to date information: https://github.com/evanmj/pisecurity/wiki

-This program enables a web interface on the raspberry pi using flask.
+This program enables a web interface on the raspberry pi using flask for python and WSGI.

-It allows openid users defined in config.py to arm and disarm the system.
+It allows OpenId authenticated users defined in config.py to arm and disarm the system.

 When a GPIO triggered zone changes state while armed, the alarm will sound.